 Cassandra Schaeg is a storyteller.
-Her subject: amplifying and supporting women and BIPOC entrepreneurs.
+Her subject: amplifying and supporting women and BIPOC innovators and entrepreneurs.
 As founder of SIP Wine & Beer and co-founder of Fresh Glass Productions LLC, Schaeg’s goal is to be a “conduit to representation.”

 Schaeg created SIP Wine & Beer in 2015 to bring people together around wine and beer, facilitate conversations about important topics, and allow people to explore and learn about wine and beer without feeling uncomfortable.